jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 **3: Create docker-compose.yaml file for the database**

-Modify the docker-compose.yaml file from lesson 1 by adding the network (airflow2025_default) info and removing away the pgAdmin service. docker-compose-lesson1.yaml should look like this:
+Modify the docker-compose.yaml file from module 1 by adding the network (airflow2025_default) info and removing away the pgAdmin service. docker-compose-lesson1.yaml should look like this:

 ```dockerfile